- China Tours +

-Most people believe that a Chinese zodiac year starts on Chinese New Year's Day, falling between late January and late February, the first day of the Chinese lunar calendar.
-In 2018, it falls on February 16th.
+Most people believe that a Chinese zodiac year starts on the first day of the Chinese lunar calendar.
+Chinese New Year's Day falls between mid January and late February.
+In 2019, it falls on February 5th.

-However, other people — especially some astrologers — believe that a new year begins at the 'Start of Spring' (on February 4, 5, or 6), which is a solar term.
+However, other people — especially some astrologers — believe that a new zodiac year begins with the solar term 'Start of Spring' (on February 4, 5, or 6).

 People born in January or February should take special care to get their sign right.
 Use the Chinese Animal Zodiac Sign Calculator tool to confirm it!